SPSG-Hub/SPSG-Hub.github.io/content/pages/resources/structure_guide.md

 a given project in the SE course, continue into the SP course.
 In those programs where there is only one course that can host such a project (SE), the project can continue in the next offering of the same course with new team(s).
-This is discussed in detail in the [Instructor Perspective document.]{.mark} Depending on the project and on the curriculum structure, the same students may or may not still be actively working on the same SE project, however a key role is these students remain accessible to answer questions and support the new SE teams in
+This is discussed in detail in the [Instructor Perspective](<../instructor_perspective>) document.
+Depending on the project and on the curriculum structure, the same students may or may not still be actively working on the same SE project, however a key role is these students remain accessible to answer questions and support the new SE teams in